New producer? Master the fundamentals of electronic music production by completing 4 projects in 4 weeks. Learn more here.

 1. Choose & learn your DAW

-In order to produce electronic music on a computer, you’ll need to use what’s called a Digital Audio Workstation, or DAW.
-A DAW is software used for producing, editing, and recording music.
-If you’re at this stage, you probably already know the names of some DAWs, particularly the popular ones like Ableton Live, FL Studio, Cubase, Pro Tools and Logic Pro.
+In order to produce electronic music on a computer, you’ll need a Digital Audio Workstation, or DAW.
+A DAW is a software application used for producing, editing, and recording music.
+If you’re at this stage, you probably already know the names of certain softwares, particularly the popular ones like Ableton Live, FL Studio, Cubase, Pro Tools, and Logic Pro.

 The question is, which one should you pick?